Private backyard

 South side fence

-Seven-foot high fence with good side to neighbors, so it cant be easily climbed and is less likely to be complained about.
+Seven-foot high fence with good side to neighbors, so it can’t be easily climbed and is less likely to be complained about.

 Cap is two 1x6 fence boards screwed together at 90 degrees.
-This increases height and protects top of reeds from rain, falling branches, possum, and coons.
+This increases height and protects top of reeds from rain, falling branches, ‘possum, and ‘coons.
 Skirting is one foot high, made of salvaged 3/4 inch plywood covered with black roll roofing cut into three long strips.

 Six feet is the maximum height without engineering and a variance here, but if no one complains, the city rarely bothers with enforcement.
 Reed fencing with split bamboo battens covers the inside posts and stringers.
 I prefer this look to a solid board fence.
 Lath secured along one edge (hidden behind reeds) covers gaps between fence boards as they dry and separate.

-West side of backyard is the house itself, which is difficult to see through.
+East side of backyard is the house itself, which is difficult to see through.

 Afterwords:

-Im glad we dont have the restrictions on privacy enhancements that so many Pennsylvania townships have: fences must be set back five feet from the property line.
-Here they go right on the line and dont waste space.
+I’m glad we don’t have the restrictions on privacy enhancements that so many Pennsylvania townships have: fences must be set back five feet from the property line.
+Here they go right on the line and don’t waste space.
 Five-foot set backs are the rule for buildings, but not fences.

-Theres a height restriction on front yard fences: three and a half feet.
+There’s a height restriction on front yard fences: three and a half feet.
 They want to preserve the open feeling of neighborhoods.
 That may be the same subjective justification in Pennsylvania.
-Again, unless someone complains, its okay -- very important to stay on good terms with all the neighbors.
+Again, unless someone complains, it’s okay—very important to stay on good terms with all the neighbors.

-Im interested in reading and seeing how others have achieved privacy, so please send me your url, or photos, or descriptions.
-If you dont mind that I include them here, please let me know, otherwise I wont.
+I’m interested in reading and seeing how others have achieved privacy, so please send me your url, or photos, or descriptions.
+If you don’t mind that I include them here, please let me know, otherwise I won’t.

 I wish you well in your own efforts to expand your personal living space into the out of doors.